microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 ## 14. Global Interrupt configuration:
 * To generate any interrupt like periodic interrupt, it is required to enable the Global Interrupt Enable.
-* In Project Resources tab, Select Interrupt Manager (under System)---> Select Easy Setup.
+* In Project Resources tab, Select Interrupt Manager (under System)---> Select Easy View.
 * Check the Global Interrupt Enable option which enables global interrupt as shown in Fig 18.

 <p align="center">